Tag: Rastercalc

 03.02.2011 19:24 · GIS · qgis, plugins, rastercalc

 Why this preface?
 For a long time, I’ve been “terrorised” by requests to add support for conditional operators to my plugin.
-A guy from Spain was particularly active.
+The one guy from Spain was particularly active.
 And no matter how often I pointed out that I was busy with other projects, no matter how hard I tried to avoid it, nothing helped.
 After a short break, the “attacks” were repeated.
 Apparently, they had decided to wear me down.

 The inclusion of a patch that added comparison operators (submitted by Ghislain Picard) didn’t help either.
 It was not enough, and it was not what they were looking for.
 People wanted more, something similar to r.mapcalc from GRASS and preferably with the same syntax.

 Well… I have to admit, they got it.
 Today this most wanted feature is implemented.
-However, the syntax is different from r.Mapcalc’s, because I didn’t want to make the already complex parsing code even more complicated.
+However, the syntax is different from r.mapcalc’s, because I didn’t want to make the already complex parsing code even more complicated.
 Now you can do things like:

 This nice feature is still in my local repository.
 I will not commit it to the public repository until the documentation has been updated.
 And I really don’t have the mood or energy to do that.
 I don’t like writing, whether it’s an essay, an article, or anything else.
 There are times when it is easy to write, but those are rare.